JundMaster/whatsapp_bot/README.md

 Now you're all set.
 ### Google Chrome
 The first thing that you'll have to do is check your Google Chrome version.</p>
-To do so, follow these steps:
+To do so, follow these steps:</p>
 ![New Tab](README_images/newtab.jpg)
 ![Setting Button](README_images/settingsbutton.jpg)
 ![Setting Page](README_images/settingspage.jpg)
 ![Version](README_images/version.jpg)
 "Is this important?".
 Yes sir, it is.
 Thing can get really messed up later if you don't have a webdriver's version that corresponds to your browser's version.</p>
 Next step is going to this website [`https://chromedriver.chromium.org/downloads`](https://chromedriver.chromium.org/downloads) (Go ahead!
 Click it!) and look for the WebDriver's version you should download.
 In my case, it'll be the [` ChromeDriver 81.0.4044.20`](https://chromedriver.storage.googleapis.com/index.html?path=81.0.4044.20/).</p>
-And now download the zip file:
+And now download the zip file:</p>
 ![Chrome Driver's download options](README_images/download_options.png) Now, the steps are pretty much the same we followed to config geckodriver.</p>
 * Extract the file;